kno/devCrew/README.md

      "Summarise the latest quarterly results for stakeholders"
    ```

+   If you already have plans stored in the `outputs/` directory you can re-run
+   any of them without providing a new prompt.
+Launch the CLI with
+   `python -m devcrew --execute` and you'll be presented with an interactive
+   list of saved plans.
+Use the arrow keys (or number selection fallback) to
+   choose the plan you want to execute.

 ## Extending

 To add new tools register them in the `ToolRegistry` within `devcrew/tools.py`